yngtodd/eleven/docs/src/ch00-00-introduction.md

 context.
 Data science is a broad term, and many people have many takes on what it means.
 For some, it is about data preprocessing, visualization, and summarization.
 For others, it is largely about machine learning models.
-Some people consider themselves more akin to statisticians than computer scientists.
+Some people consider themselves more akin to statisticians or mathematicians, others more closely align with computer scientists.

 My opinion, and this is biased for sure, is that data science